Why descriptions and instructions matter

 Combined instruction example (recommended template)

-Use this as a compact block tailored forgroq/gpt-oss-120b:
+Use this as a compact block tailored forgroq/openai/gpt-oss-120b:

 Good vs. bad instruction snippets for this topic